gmanstewart01/Blog/Instructions/README.md

 To manage and track these interactions securely across multiple pages and to ensure that each user’s data and interactions remain consistent as they navigate a website, PHP employs sessions, which store user-specific information on the server.
 Sessions are particularly useful for users who jump across multiple tabs on a website because they provide the necessary credentials to ensure that the user remains logged in.
 Picture Amazon’s webpage and imagine how frustrating it would be if every time a user clicked on a product, they were forced to enter in their username and password.
 PHP sessions facilitate that process.
 They store a user’s login state on the server and link that logged-in status to a unique session ID on the browser.
 As a result, when the user revisits the webpage through the same browser at a later time, the browser provides the same session ID which connects with the server’s database.

 <br>
 With this understanding, we can now dive into the step-by-step process of setting up and using sessions in PHP, so you can implement secure, persistent user interactions on your own website.
 The final product of this tutorial should be a login page where a user submits their username, a welcome page, a secondary page to prove the session saved the user's data, and a logout page.
-In each step of the following sections, there will be both a specific list of instructions that the user should follow, followed by an explanation.
-Each is labelled as such.
+In each step of the following sections, there will be both a specific list of instructions that the user should follow, followed by an explanation regarding the purpose and utility of this procedure.

 <br>

 # Initial Setup
-#### Instructions:

-Follow this tutorial to install docker: https://learn.microsoft.com/en-us/windows/wsl/tutorials/wsl-containers#install-docker-desktop
+Follow this tutorial to install docker: https://learn.microsoft.com/en-us/windows/wsl/tutorials/wsl-containers#install-docker-desktop.
+This is necessary for all users who wish to view their browser on a local host, an incredibly important aspect for PHP coding.
+Docker is a free platform through which developers can test their software.

 <br>